Mine Detection Dogs

 MLI has donated 36 life-saving dogs to Lebanon since 2001.
 In 2015, the latest six MDDs arrived in Beiruit to replace dogs that had recently been retired.
 Since 2001, the MDDs have searched well over one million square meters, the equivalent of more than 400 acres, of mine-affected land in Lebanon.

-Current need: This year, MLI plans to donate three more dogs in July to the Lebanon Mine Action Center (LMAC) and the Lebanese Armed Forces in order to further enhance the ongoing work in the region to return more land to the Lebanese people.
-We are currently seeking private donors to sponsor three wonderful dogs, Astor, Roni, and Boa, pictured below.
-MLI is also seeking to enhance support systems for the Survivors’ Assistance Program.
-In cooperation with the LMAC and Landmine Resource Center at the University of Balamand, we are currently in the process of selecting 75 Lebanese landmine survivors requiring medical assistance or vocational training.
-Donate today to help us assist the Lebanese people and keep them safe from mines and explosives!
+This year, MLI donated three more dogs to the Lebanon Mine Action Center (LMAC) and the Lebanese Armed Forces in order to further enhance the ongoing work in the region to return more land to the Lebanese people.
+Thank you to our private donors who have sponsored these three wonderful dogs, Astor, Roni, and Boa!